isomerpages/ogp-sync/_for-organisations/Receiving Results.md

 permalink: /sync-for-employers/receiving-results
 description: ""
 ---
-Organisations receive daily reports by email between **8 and 9 am**.
+**Organisations must provide at least one official email address for daily reports to be sent to.
+These reports will be sent by email every day between 8 and 9 am**.

 The daily report contains 3 CSV files:
 * vaccination_status.csv